microsoft/folio/README.md

   }
 }

-// Another environment that reads from file. class FileEnv {
+// Another environment that reads from a file. class FileEnv {
   constructor() {
     this.value = fs.readFileSync('data.txt', 'utf8');